PSGui/PSGui/README.md

 | [Get Next Line](https://github.com/PSGui/42-Get_next_line) | Line-by-line file reading, including support for multiple file descriptors. | Completed — 125/100 |
 | [Minitalk](https://github.com/PSGui/42-Minitalk) | Client/server text transmission using Unix signals in C. | Completed |
 | [so_long](https://github.com/PSGui/42-So_Long) | Map loading and 2D sprite rendering in C with MiniLibX. | Movement, validation and cleanup are unfinished. |

-Minitalk is a completed project; its current repository still has a merge conflict that needs resolving before compilation.

 ## Personal projects